-It is recommended you leave your henna on for minimum 6-8 hours, however it's up to you - the longer the henna stays on, the darker the stain!
+It is recommended that you leave your henna on for a minimum of 6-8 hours, however it's up to you - the longer the henna stays on, the darker the stain!

 How do I take my henna off?

-When you want to remove the henna, scrape it off, don't wash it.
-Your henna will be a light orange colors after you scrape off the paste, and will darken to a deep brown over the next 48 hours.
+When you want to remove the henna, scrape it off with something that has a sharp edge (like a credit card) - don't wash it.
+Your henna will be a light orange color after you scrape off the paste, and will darken to a deep brown over the next 48 hours.

 What should I do after I take the henna off?